 GOAL 6: COMMERCIAL LAND USES.
-To permit orderly and well-planned commercial development at appropriate locations within the county.
-(Ordinance No. 94-30)
+To permit orderly and well-planned commercial development at appropriate locations within the County.
+(Ord.
+No. 94-30)

-OBJECTIVE 6.1: Development approvals for commercial land uses must be consistent with the following policies, the general standards under Goal 4 and other provisions of this plan.
-(Ordinance No. 94-30, 11-18)
+OBJECTIVE 6.1: Development approvals for commercial land uses must be consistent with the following policies, the general standards under Goal 4, and other provisions of this plan.
+(Ord.
+No. 94-30, 11-18)